Single-Node Bare-Metal Deployment

 |---|---|

-| CPU and Memory | - Minimum: 4 CPU cores and 8 GB RAM per node - For high-volume data, complex workloads, high concurrency, or performance-critical applications, allocate additional resources accordingly |
+| CPU and Memory | - Minimum: 4 CPU cores and 8 GB RAM per node - For large data volumes, complex workloads, high concurrency, or performance-critical applications, allocate higher CPU and memory resources to ensure efficient system operation |

 | Disk | - Recommended: SSD or NVMe devices - Minimum performance: 500 IOPS and 30 MB/s throughput - Storage: <1 GB for KWDB system, with additional space needed based on data volume - Avoid shared storage (NFS, CIFS, CEPH) - Avoid excessive device count and high write loads for deployment on HDDs, as concurrent writes can significantly degrade performance |